 A group of concerned preservationists persuaded the demolition company to donate the lighthouse to the Seaport Museum.
 In a letter to the company, Museum founding president Peter Stanford wrote the following: “The Lighthouse atop the building was dedicated many years ago, when new, to the victims of the Titanic disaster.
 We believe this monument should not be doomed as part of the obsolete building to which it happens to be attached.
 The tragedy of the Titanic, and its lessons to history, are not less real today than in 1912…It would dishonor the memory of the victims by destroying the monument within the lifetimes of those who remember.”

-The tower was donated to the South Street Street Seaport Museum by the Kaiser-Nelson Steel and Salvage Corporation in July of 1968.
-It was erected in the current location in May 1976 with funds provided by the Exxon Corporation.
+The top of the memorial was donated to the South Street Street Seaport Museum by the Kaiser-Nelson Steel and Salvage Corporation in July of 1968, and after seven years it was erected in its current location, on a lighthouse-inspired concrete podium, in May 1976 with funds provided by the Exxon Corporation.

 Today, the structure anchors a small park at the intersection of Fulton and Pearl streets, at the entrance of the South Street Seaport Historic District.
-It is a visible welcome to the seaport district, providing a space for people to stop and reflect on Titanic’s tragic story, and its impact on Lower Manhattan over 100 years ago.
+It is a visible welcome to the seaport district, providing a space for people to stop and reflect on Titanic’s tragic story, and its impact across every level of society in New York, and highlighted class inequities.